liam-wiltshire/talks/learning/content.md

 ???

 - Some of you might have some recollection, but it's probably still no-where near as clear as knowing how to ride a bike!
+ - Studies have shown that active learning is more effective in a whole range of situations
 - You've probably noticed that all of these are essentially making your brain process information in different ways!

 ---